 - 1 tablespoon cooked pumpkin, (Canned like THIS will work, too!)

 - 1 teaspoon raw honey (Find it HERE)

-- optional: 1 teaspoon Vitamin E (Find quality, non-GMO, natural Vitamin E soft gel capsules from reputable companies HERE)
+- optional: 1 teaspoon Vitamin E (Find quality, non-GMO, natural Vitamin E soft gel capsules HERE)

 - Mix and mash all ingredients together and apply to skin.

 - Rinse with cool water and cleanser.

 If you’re like me and you HATE to waste and don’t bake pies, use the whole can or pumpkin for future masks!
 I used a 15 ounce can of organic pumpkin puree and 3/4 cup of raw honey.
 I opted to not add my Vitamin E until I thaw my cube, mainly because I wanted to keep the Vitamin E as fresh as possible.
 Add to an ice cube tray and freeze.
 Each cube is one application!
 Store in freezer for up to 3 months!